top of page

 Health Factors

-Any eye exam can help determine certain health risks and help you decide on the right path to take for further evaluation.
+Any eye exam can help determine certain health risks and help you decide on the right path for further evaluation.
 Regular eye exams often help recognize the presence of a debilitating health condition before it becomes a full-blown problem and adversely affects the individual's life.
 Some conditions may require more frequent vision checkups.
 These include:

 Cataracts